rki-mf1/CoVpipe2/README.md

                                  To turn genotype adjustment off, set the value to 0. [default: 0.9]

     Linage assignment:
-    --update_pangolin        Update pangolin environment to get the latest version that is available from bioconda.
+    --update_pangolin        Update pangolin environment to get the latest version that is available from bioconda. [default: false]

+    Mutation calling:
+    --update_nextclade       Update nextclade environment to get the latest version that is available from bioconda. [default: false]

     Computing options:
     --cores                  Max cores per process for local use [default: 4]